After the uprising of the 17th of June

 in the GDR, allowing them to observe Soviet forces in action.

 East Germany also did quite well in sporting events... largely because many of its athletes were doped up to the eyeballs with the latest performance-enhancing drugs, in an effort to make the Communist regime look like it was working on the international stage.
-Most would suffer health problems as a result.
+Most would suffer serious health problems as a result.
 In American TV of the seventies

 look for many jokes about East German sportswomen not really being women

-Much of East Germany could pick up West German TV networks, which helped undermine the regime.
+Most of East Germany could pick up West German TV networks, which helped undermine the regime.
 The channels couldn't be jammed since it would also jam West Germany and that would be bad diplomatically.
 The Dresden and Rügen areas couldn't, so were dubbed "The Valley of the Clueless".
 This was done a) because GDR television was full of propaganda and b) it appears not to have been that good.
 The only programmes that The Other Wiki

 discusses in its English version are: